March 12, 2026 (1mo ago)

 For teams operating under GDPR, this eliminates the data transfer question entirely.
 No Standard Contractual Clauses needed.
 No DPA to sign with a replay vendor.
 No risk of an adequacy decision invalidating your data flows.

 A compressed 5-minute session typically uses 250-400KB of storage.
 At 1,000 sessions per day with 30-day retention, expect roughly 8-12GB of storage per month.
 Sampling at 10% reduces this to under 1GB.
-TimescaleDB's built-in compression can reduce storage further — Timescale reports up to 95% compression ratios for time-series data (Timescale, 2025).
+TimescaleDB's built-in compression can reduce storage further — Timescale reports up to 95% compression ratios for time-series data.

-The recording overhead is minimal — rrweb's benchmarks show 1-3% CPU impact during active recording (rrweb documentation, 2025).
+The recording overhead is minimal — According to rrweb's benchmarks, recording adds 1-3% CPU impact during active recording.
 The initial DOM serialization takes 50-200ms depending on page complexity, but it happens once per page load and doesn't block rendering.
 The script itself adds approximately 40KB gzipped to your bundle.
 Network overhead averages 1-5MB per session, sent in small batches via the Beacon API.

 Session replay is too useful to skip.
 But it doesn't require a $300/mo SaaS subscription or shipping raw DOM data to a third-party server.
 The open-source tooling — particularly rrweb — is mature enough to build on, and the self-hosted options keep improving.